On the error control of invariant causal prediction

 Note that $S(\mE) \subseteq S^*$ as $H_{ 0, S^* }(\mE)$ is true.

-ICP estimates the causal predictors by using the sample version of $S(\mE)$ in two steps: \begin{itemize} \item[(i)] For each $S \subseteq [m]$, test $H_{ 0, S }(\mE)$ at level $\alpha \in (0,1)$ to obtain p-value $p_S$. \item[(ii)] Obtain the estiamted causal predictors by
+ICP estimates the causal predictors by using the sample version of $S(\mE)$ in two steps: \begin{itemize} \item[(i)] For each $S \subseteq [m]$, test $H_{ 0, S }(\mE)$ at level $\alpha \in (0,1)$ to obtain p-value $p_S$. \item[(ii)] Obtain the estimated causal predictors by

+Unlike \cite{peters2016causal}, where $\whS^{\text{ICP}}(\mE)$ is defined as the empty set when all $H_{0,S}(\mE)$ are rejected, we instead set $\whS^{\text{ICP}}(\mE) = [m]$ in this case.
+This choice aligns with the mathematical convention that the intersection over an empty index set is the universal set and is also more natural in interpretation: a variable is not regarded as a causal predictor if there exists a set $S$ for which $H_{0,S}(\mE)$ is true but does not contain it.
+Hence, if no such set $S$ exists, no variable can be excluded.
+Moreover, as shown in Section~\ref{sec:MultiFrameICP}, this convention leads to a more concise connection with the multiple testing formulation.
+See Appendix~\ref{app:SicpDef2} for further discussion.

 \end{itemize} The FWER guarantee of $\whS^{\text{ICP}}(\mE)$ holds at level $\alpha$ because